Port Navas Yacht Club is a friendly members club that welcomes visitors.

 Founded in 1958, the Club is part of the picturesque village of Port Navas, set on the beautiful Helford River.
 From the Club you have access onto The Helford river and out into Falmouth Bay.
 Or you can go inland down the river to Gweek passing ancient oak forests on the way – but make sure you get the tides right.

 We have 34 Pontoon berths, 12 Trot moorings, 7 Swing moorings, 27 beach moorings and racks for small dinghies.
 For more information on moorings, including prices, see MOORINGS section.
-Parking is, we are afraid, limited.
-Where possible, or when the car park is full, please could you park in the village and walk along the charming river front – it’s a three minute walk and good for you!
+Parking is, we’re afraid, limited.
+Two spaces are reserved for people staying in Upper and Lower Deck flats and the rest is reserved for pontoon members (but limited to just one car) and people eating at the club bar and restaurant.

-Visiting boats can use the pontoon, the shower and loos – see VISITORS section.
+Visiting boats can use the pontoon and loos – see VISITORS section.
 All boat owners are members and we have a very loyal section of Social Members who, at £25 a year, help us to run the Club – see MEMBERS section.

 PNYC is proud to be Patron of Clean Ocean Sailing.